-The Village maintains long-term financial projections for all funds which assist in identifying financial risks, opportunities and any potential financial challenges the Village may face.
+The Village maintains long-term financial projections for all funds (ten years out) which assist in identifying financial risks, opportunities and any potential financial challenges the Village may face.
 These projections also provide the ability for the Village to plan for capital projects, which can vary significantly in cost from year-to-year, and the Village can also model certain scenarios to determine what adjustments may need to be taken in the event of an economic downturn.
-Both historical and forward looking projections are done, noting specific events that may happen in the future, like final payment on a debt issuance, increase in per-capita revenues to the Village via new census numbers, etc.
+Projections are done using historical information that has proven to be a reliable indicator of future results, projections using current information on trends and forward economic indicators as well as noting specific events that may happen in the future, like final payment on a debt issuance, increase in per-capita revenues to the Village via new census numbers, the completion of paying off an economic incentive agreement, etc. Although not in the annual budget document, these tools provide the Village with the ability to model different forecasts and scenarios in order that staff and the Board can made informed decisions that affect revenues and expenditures and fund balances to ensure the Village remains financially sound.